martinmimigames/little-music-player/README.md

 - Minimal permissions required

   Have you ever met an app asking for a bunch of unrelated permissions?
-Have you ever had some strange requests reminding you of a malware? **Not this app!** The only required permission is foreground service permission, so you know it's safe to use.
+Have you ever had some strange requests reminding you of a malware? **Not this app!** We will explain how we use all our permissions, so you know it's safe to use.

 - No hidden third-parties